Timokleia/DeepLabCut/docs/Overviewof3D.md

 **Our code base in this repo assumes:**

-A. A. You have 2D videos and have employed a DeepLabCut network for their analysis as described in the [main documentation](overview).
+A. You have 2D videos and have employed a DeepLabCut network for their analysis as described in the [main documentation](UseOverviewGuide.md).
-    The analysis has used either:
+    The analysis used either:
         - Multiple, independent networks for each camera (though this is less recommended), or
         - A single network trained across all views (**recommended**!
 Reference: [Nath*, Mathis* et al., 2019](https://www.biorxiv.org/content/10.1101/476531v1)).
         - Multi-animal 3D analysis is also supported by this code (please see [Lauer et al. 2022](https://doi.org/10.1038/s41592-022-01443-0)).